tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 set race settings > others > cycling:

 set time precision to "tenth".
-MOST IMPORTANT, AS TIMING WILL BE WRONG!!!
-OTHER WISE. set "assign competitors start time at green flag date time" - need testing.
+MOST IMPORTANT, OTHER WISE TIMING WILL BE WRONG!!!.

+after green flag, update flag time, assign to all competitors . alternately, set "assign competitors start time at green flag date time" - need testing. for prologue, use schedule start.

 when importing competitors, make sure to import uci rider as "u" into "Group".